Communication of Science and Technology

 The Communication of Science and Technology major at Vanderbilt is unique in that it was invented by students in the early 2000s as an independent contract major and continues as an interdisciplinary major, with a small team of supportive faculty advisors, but with no formal home department.

 Both the major and minor in the Communication of Science and Technology are interdisciplinary.
-Students must take advanced courses in writing and public speaking and are encouraged to take courses in video and film production.
+Students must take advanced courses in writing and public speaking and are encouraged to take courses in digital media production.
 These courses provide a broad, three-legged foundation of communication skills that are invaluable for students in any profession.

 Students have a choice of using their required science/engineering courses and electives to probe deeply into a single discipline or of spreading those courses thinly over many disciplines.
 Many students combine this major with a second major or a minor in one of the natural sciences and/or a program in engineering.
 This approach, which ensures depth of knowledge in a single content area as well as breadth across several areas of science and engineering, is considered best for those students who intend to become communicators of science.